-among others, the

-obligation of

-maintaining the

-independence and

-objectivity of the said

-auditors.

-Internal Auditors are

-covered by the

-Securities Dealing

-Policy of the Company.

-Moreover, its Charter

-espouses the principle

-of independence and

-objectivity.
-The said

-charter espouses the

-following:

-, 5.1.0 tg.

-"Internal Auditing" is

-an independent,

-objective assurance

-and consulting activity

-designed to add value

-and improve an

-organization's

-operations; and

-"Internal Audit Group"

-is a staff organization

-and functions in an

-advisory capacity; it

-exercises no direct

-authority over the

-operating activities or

-functions it reviews.

-junctions it reviews.

-As to its Estamal

-As to its External

-Auditor, the Company

-is guided by the

-current ethical

-standards in the

-engagement of the

-services of such editors

-and does not engage

-the same to render

-non-audit services if

-such services may

-create threats to the

-auditor's

-independence.

-macpenaence.
+Internal Auditors are covered by the Securities Dealing Policy of the Company.
+Moreover, its Charter espouses the principle of independence and objectivity.
+The said charter espouses the following: "Internal Auditing" is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations; and "Internal Audit Group" is a staff organization and functions in an advisory capacity; it exercises no direct authority over the operating activities or functions it reviews.
+As to its External Auditor, the Company is guided by the current ethical standards in the engagement of the services of such editors and does not engage the same to render non-audit services if such services may create threats to the auditor's independence.